-Please note that all applicants are required to sit the UK Clinical Aptitude Test (UKCAT) in the year of application.
+Please note that all applicants are required to sit the UK Clinical Aptitude Test (UCAT) in the year of application.

-Prior to applying for a place on the Bachelor of Dental Surgery BDS course, applicants should read the Dental Surgery BDS (A200) admissions document (PDF)
+Prior to applying for a place on the Bachelor of Dental Surgery BDS course, applicants should read the A200 BDS Course Admissions Document 2021 (PDF).

 Do you accept A level resit applications for dentistry?